-- 1. The length of the medically necessary hospital stay following delivery will be determined by the physician and mother.
+- The length of the medically necessary hospital stay following delivery will be determined by the physician and mother.
 The following minimum maternal criteria must be met for discharge: - Afebrile with pulse and respirations of normal rate and quality; blood pressure within normal range - Uterine fundus is firm; amount and color of lochia are appropriate for the duration of the recovery - Urinary output is adequate - No abnormal physical or emotional findings - Any surgical repair/wound has minimal edema and no evidence of infection; appears to be healing without complication - o Able to eat and drink without difficulty, ambulate with ease, adequate pain control - Demonstrates readiness to care for self and newborn - o Pertinent lab results are available including postpartum H & H - Instructions on postpartum activity and exercises and common discomforts and remedies have been provided - o Instructions in self and baby care at home has been provided and mother is prepared to recognize and respond to danger signs and postpartum follow-up care symptoms - ABO blood group and D type are known and, if indicated, appropriate D immune globulin administered - Support person(s) are available for the first few days of discharge - 2.
 Approximately 4-6 weeks after delivery there should be a postpartum review and examination.
-It should include: - o Interval history including adaptation to newborn - Inquiry regarding breastfeeding - Physical examination including weight, BP, breasts and abdomen as well as a pelvic examination, episiotomy repair and uterine involution evaluation, PAP test - Birth control should be reviewed or initiated - Preconception counseling for future pregnancies
+It should include: - o Interval history including adaptation to newborn - Inquiry regarding breastfeeding - Physical examination including weight, BP, breasts and abdomen as well as a pelvic examination, episiotomy repair and uterine involution evaluation, PAP test - Depression screening using a validated tool - PHQ-9 - Edinburgh Postnatal Depression Scale (EPDS) - Maternal Postpartum depression screening may also be done by the baby's provider at the 2 week check.
+Should the provider identify signs and symptoms of depression, approval maternal referrals will be made.(including assisting the mother with PCP selection) - Birth control should be reviewed or initiated - Preconception counseling for future pregnancies